NOVA-RICS-Open-Lab/3d-linear-gripper/README.md

 O software da gripper tambem é de codigo aberto, permitindo a costumização de velocidades, acelecações e diametros de abertura.
 A pinça possui um curso de 58mm e uma massa de 500g

+## How to build
+  - Source all the parts from the bill of materials
+  - Follow Gripper Assembly Instructions to assemble your gripper
+  - Follow Controller Assembly Instructions to assemble your controller
+  - Follow Software to get your gripper up and running.
 ### Usage instructions
 ...